Punggol Field murder: Murder trial and sentencing

 On the other hand, Surajsrikan's lawyer Edmond Pereira (who formerly represented British serial killer John Martin Scripps in his 1995 Singapore murder trial) sought a life sentence in Surajsrikan's case, but he urged the court to not impose caning, or at least impose a lower number of strokes of caning for Surajsrikan.
-Pereira highlighted that the knife was brought over by Surajsrikan was not meant for committing any offence but merely to hurt himself and he had not thought about targeting anyone in particular.
-Pereira conceded to the prosecution's emphasis on the cruelty and viciousness of the crime, but stated his client regretted his actions and both Surajsrikan's family and Surajsrikan himself were in grief over the plight of the victim and his family.
+Pereira highlighted that the knife brought by Surajsrikan was not meant for committing any offence but merely to hurt himself, and he had not thought about targeting anyone in particular.
+Pereira conceded to the prosecution's emphasis on the cruelty and viciousness of the crime, but stated his client regretted his actions and both Surajsrikan's family and Surajsrikan himself grieved the plight of the victim and his family.

-Having heard the submissions, Justice Gill decided to sentence Surajsrikan to serve a single term of life imprisonment behind bars, and also ordered the defendant to receive 15 strokes of the cane (nine less than the number of strokes sought by the prosecution).
+Having heard the submissions, Justice Gill decided to sentence Surajsrikan to serve a single term of life imprisonment, and also ordered the defendant to receive 15 strokes of the cane.
 Justice Gill stated that although the sentence would not bring Tay back to life or "erase memories of this painful episode", he hoped that it would "provide some sort of closure" to Tay’s bereaved family.
-The judge also hoped that the sentence would allow Surajsrikan to continue having treatment for his psychiatric disorders while in prison.
+The judge also hoped that the sentence would allow Surajsrikan to continue treatment for his psychiatric disorders while in prison.

-When Tay's father heard about the life sentencing of Surajsrikan for his son's murder, he revealed in a Chinese newspaper that the family still struggled with sadness over the murder of his son, and he would have considered appealing for a heavier sentence if the families of victims had the legal option to appeal against the defendant's sentence.
-Tay's father stated that he was unable to come to court to hear the verdict as both he himself and his wife need to remain at home to take care of his daughter who was sick, and till today, Tay's family still missed him and kept the family photos containing Tay.
+When Tay's father heard about Surajsrikan's life sentence, he revealed in a Chinese newspaper that the family still struggled with sadness over his son's murder, and he would have considered appealing for a heavier sentence if the families of victims had the legal option to appeal against the defendant's sentence.
+Tay's father stated that he was unable to come to court to hear the verdict as both he and his wife needed to remain home to take care of his daughter, who was sick, and Tay's family still missed him and kept the family photos containing Tay.